8 Habits that May Cause Depression

-Did you know that habits such as diet, exercise, contact with nature, breathing, and the direction of your gaze can, over time, cause depression?
+Did you know that diet, exercise, contact with nature, breathing, and the direction of your gaze could influence, over time, can cause depression?

 Lack of nutrients